Bohdan Blyzniuk: Professional career

 After going undrafted in the 2018 NBA draft, Blyzniuk joined the Los Angeles Clippers for the 2018 NBA Summer League.

 On July 5, 2018, Blyzniuk started his professional career with Bnei Herzliya of the Israeli Premier League, signing a three-year deal.
 On January 21, 2019, Bohdan recorded a season-high 18 points, shooting 7-of-13 from the field, in an 81–100 loss to Hapoel Eilat.
 That season, Bnei Herzliya have finished the season in the last place out of 12 teams and was relegated to the Israeli National League (the second-tier league in Israel).

 On September 30, 2019, Blyzniuk signed with Kyiv-Basket of the Ukrainian SuperLeague.
 During the 2020–21 season, he averaged 12.4 points, 5.5 rebounds, and 3.2 assists per game.
 On September 16, 2021, Bohdan signed with BC Budivelnyk.

 In the 2022-23 season, he signs for BC Budivelnyk to play in the FIBA Europe Cup (playing at home in Italy) and the Balkan League.

 On March 22, 2023, he signed with Cholet Basket of the French LNB Pro A.

 On August 14, 2024, Bliznyuk signed with CBet Jonava of the Lithuanian Basketball League (LKL).

 On November 10, 2025, Bliznyuk signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

+On July 26, 2026, the Kaohsiung Aquas announced that Bliznyuk left the team.
+On August 19, Bliznyuk signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).